-The extent to which: Quality of the project team and the cooperation arrangements (maximum 20 points) the extent to which. the project involves an appropriate mix of complementary participating organisations with the necessary profile, experience and expertise to successfully deliver all aspects of the project the distribution of responsibilities and tasks demonstrates the commitment and active contribution of all participating organisations if relevant for the project type, the project involves participation of organisations from different fields of education, training, youth and other socio-economic sectors the project involves newcomers to the Action The existence of effective mechanisms for coordination and communication between the participating organisations, as well as with other relevant stakeholders If applicable, the extent to which the involvement of a participating organisation from a Partner Country brings an essential added value to the project (if this condition is not fulfilled, the project will not be considered for selection) Impact and dissemination (maximum 30 points) The quality of measures for evaluating the outcomes of the project The potential impact of the project: on participants and participating organisations, during and after the project lifetime outside the organisations and individuals directly participating in the project, at local, regional, national and/or European levels The quality of the dissemination plan: the appropriateness and quality of measures aimed at sharing the outcomes of the project within and outside the participating organisations If relevant, the extent to which the proposal describes how the materials, documents and media produced will be made freely available and promoted through open licences, and does not contain disproportionate limitations The quality of the plans for ensuring the sustainability of the project: its capacity to continue having an impact and producing results after the EU grant has been used up proof read your application!
+Quality of the project team and the cooperation arrangements (maximum 20 points) The extent to which: - the project involves an appropriate mix of complementary participating organisations with the necessary profile, experience and expertise to successfully deliver all aspects of the project; the distribution of responsibilities and tasks demonstrates the commitment and active contribution of all participating organisations; if relevant for the project type, the project involves participation of organisations from different fields of education, training, youth and other socio-economic sectors; - the project involves newcomers to the Action.
+The existence of effective mechanisms for coordination and communication between the participating organisations, as well as with other relevant stakeholders; If applicable, the extent to which the involvement of a participating organisation from a Partner Country brings an essential added value to the project (if this condition is not fulfilled, the project will not be considered for selection).
+Impact and dissemination (maximum 30 points) The quality of measures for evaluating the outcomes of the project; The potential impact of the project: on participants and participating organisations, during and after the project lifetime; outside the organisations and individuals directly participating in the project, at local, regional, national and/or European levels.
+The quality of the dissemination plan: the appropriateness and quality of measures aimed at sharing the outcomes of the project within and outside the participating organisations; If relevant, the extent to which the proposal describes how the materials, documents and media produced will be made freely available and promoted through open licences, and does not contain disproportionate limitations; • The quality of the plans for ensuring the sustainability of the project: its capacity to continue having an impact and producing results after the EU grant has been used up.

 You will need to ensure that each section of the application form is completed in full and that the activities conform to the Erasmus+ guidelines and the eligibility criteria (target group, activity durations, partners and financial provisions).
 You should make sure that each answer refers to the question asked, avoid duplicating information and ensure consistency and clarity.
-Remember to
+Remember to proof read your application!

 Applications need to address one field specific or horizontal priority in order to be funded.

-More information about the horizontal and field-specific priorities for adult education can be found in the Erasmus+ Programme Guide pages 106 to108.
+More information about the horizontal and field-specific priorities for VET can be found in the Erasmus+ Programme Guide at pages 106 to 108.

 It is important to note that any application scoring less than half the available points in any one of the four quality criteria will not be considered suitable.
 Moreover, to be considered for funding, proposals must score at least 60 points.
-For example, if an application scored 30 for relevance, 20 for quality of project design, 20 for quality of project team and 12 for impact and dissemination, it would not be successful, even though 82 is a good score overall.
+For example, if an application scored 30 for relevance, 20 for quality of project designe, 20 for quality of project team and 12 for impact and dissemination, it would not be successful, even though 82 is a good score overall.
+Or, if an application scored 15 for relevance, 10 for quality of project designe, 10 for quality of project team and 15 for impact and dissemination, it would not be successful.
 You should therefore make sure that your application is balanced and you give attention to all aspects of the project.